 Recently we explored 2 “stars” near with the Moon.
 Sky Maps showed 3 objects (on the screenshot): Mars, Venus, and Neptune.
 But we saw only 2 “stars”.
 Actually, we saw 0 stars, since both objects were planets.

 We discussed and agreed that what saw where Mars and Venus.
 Neptune was far away from the Sun and is rather small, so it could not be that bright.

 And we literally saw that Mars is a red planet.
 I already forgot that one can easily see this without a telescope.

-If you have children or your want to learn (refresh) what is over your head – install Sky Map and go outside.
+If you have children or you want to learn (refresh) what is over your head – install Sky Map and go outside.

-Then come back here and share your experience in comment.
+Then come back here and share your experience in a comment.